 The Peak Pro is also backward compatible with any Peak’s glass bubbler, so if you own a cool custom glass piece for your Peak, you can certainly fit it with the Peak Pro.

 The base has an iconic Puffco logo in the back and a LED ring at the bottom that indicates current temperature and other settings.
 It has a tactile power button at the front, so you wouldn’t have a hard time to turn on/off the device or cycle through four voltage settings.

 It has a wide bottom, so it’s pretty stable, and now has a metallic finish rather than having a glossy surface.
 This is a small improvement from the standard Peak, which I personally like since it won’t be a fingerprint magnet and prone to scratches.
 Another notable upgrade is the curved edges, making it more comfortable to hold and pass around in group sessions.

 The Heating Coil

 The Ceramic coil received an upgrade- it’s 40% larger and a ‘sensor’ that communicates with the onboard microchip to provide a more controlled vaping experience.
 The sensor monitors the bowl’s temperature, and the Peak Pro will make micro-adjustments to keep the bowl’s temperature at all times.
-So no matter how hard you inhale or how big the extract you put in, it’ll maintain the exact temperature and efficiently vape the wax.
+So no matter how hard you inhale or how big the extract you put in, it’ll maintain the exact temperature and efficiently vape the concentrate.

-In my opinion, this is the stand-out feature of the Pro since most eRigs don’t have a temperature sensor and gives the coil full power the entire hit- this results in a burnt or wasted wax and can make the coil harder to clean.
-I also want to point out the new carb cap with a circular window on top, so you can now see the wax while heating up.
+In my opinion, this is the stand-out feature of the Pro since most eRigs don’t have a temperature sensor and gives the coil full power the entire hit- this results in a burnt or wasted concentrate and can make the coil harder to clean.
+I also want to point out the new carb cap with a circular window on top, so you can now see the concentrate while heating up.

 How To Use